Snipe European Championship

-The Snipe European Championship is an international sailing regatta in the Snipe class and the most important european competition of the class.
+The Snipe European Championship is an international sailing regatta in the Snipe class and the most important European competition of the class.
 It was previously called the Europe and Africa Snipe Class Championship.

 It takes place every two years, on alternate years with the World Championship, since 1950, when the first edition was sailed in Santa Margherita Ligure (Italy).
 The trophy has evolved over the years from 1 representative per country to an open event since 2014.
 The trophy is awarded to the fleet of the first European boat.

 Champions

+^In 2021 the open regatta was won by Ernesto Rodriguez and Kathleen Tocke (USA), not eligible for the European title.

+^^In 2025 the open regatta was won by Julio Alsogaray and Malena Sciarra (ARG), not eligible for the European title.